Sbozzolo/kuibit/_sources/masks.rst.txt

 .. warning::

    Some methods will not work with masked data (e.g. splines and interpolation).
-   The :py:meth:`~.save` method will discard the mask information.
+   Therefore, resampling operations will not carry over the masks.
+You have to apply the masks again.
+One instance in which this is important is plotting with :py:mod:`~.visualize_matplotlib`.
+Also, the :py:meth:`~.save` method will discard the mask information.